-- I Have Many Names: He can be known by at least three names in TNO: Valery Nikolayevich Yemelyanov (his birth name), Zigfrid Schultz (his "German" name) and Velimir (his "pagan" name).
+- I Have Many Names: He can be known by at least three names in TNO: Valery Nikolayevich Yemelyanov (his birth name), Zigfrid Shultz (his "German" name) and Velimir (his "pagan" name).

 - Master Race: Yemelyanov believes in the Aryan master race like the rest of the Brotherhood, though in his case it is not the 'Asiatic' Germans, but the Slavs, the Boreal Rus, who are considered to be Aryans.

-- Meaningful Rename: Like the other members of AB, Valery Yemelyanov gave himself a German name after joining the AB.
+- Meaningful Rename: Like the Aryan Brotherhood's other members, Valery Yemelyanov gave himself a German name after joining the AB.
 If he coups Vagner and institutes Slavo-Aryanism, he renames himself to Velimir, a rather esoteric Slavic name which OTL Yemelyanov used among the neo-Pagan community.

 - Persecution Flip: Velimir's ascension basically causes a flip in the racial hierarchy within the Aryan Brotherhood's clusterfucked belief system: "Slavic" "Aryans" are now the master race who deserve everything in the world, and "German" "Aryans" are now subhumans who deserve nothing but persecution.